Signs of Poor Crawl Space Drainage

 • Inspect landscaping features that may block drainage flow

 Exterior water movement frequently explains why crawl space moisture appears during storms.
+If the problem appears tied to gutters, grading, or runoff, review how to improve drainage around crawl spaces for the next practical steps.

 Inspect Crawl Space Conditions Safely